cooperpellaton/Kleenex-Facial-Tissues-with-Sass/README.md

 The idea is largely based on this [video](https://www.youtube.com/watch?v=fveM7aTbyuE).

 If you still don't understand: this is a stupid simple hack.
-Our first hardware hack, this uses an Intel Edison paired with a Piezo vibration sensor to detect state changes.
-If a significant vibration is felt, an emission occurs thanks to Socket.io which then triggers the client to play audio.
+Our first hardware hack, this uses an Intel Edison paired with a ~~Piezo vibration sensor~~ to detect state changes. *At a later time we determined that a vibration sensor was a bad choice because the barrier to entry for a vibration was too high.
+We've instead opted to use a version 1.1 audio sensor to detect a state audio change within the tissue box.
+Pleae keep note of this as all of the references to the vibration sensor were since adapted to suit a microphone interface.
+You can see the proper code incorporating the microphone in the `index.js` file.* If a significant vibration is felt, an emission occurs thanks to Socket.io which then triggers the client to play audio.

 Optimally, we would've had a speaker directly attached to the Edison board but MLH, nor anyone at HampHack '16 had an audio interface.
 Thus we built this in a really hacky way, using the Edison to detect the tissue being pulled and then alerting the client to play audio in the browser.